Damping of phonons in one-dimensional quantum fluids

-For the wave packets shown in Fig.~\ref{fig:wp_wave_breaking}a), with $\Delta n/n\sim 20\%$, $c=1.9\,$ $\mu$m/ms and $\sigma_{wp}\equiv w_{R/L} \approx 2 \, \mathrm{\mu}m$, we estimate $t_{wb}\approx 10\,$ ms, which is significantly shorter than the experimentally observed evolution time and, although roughly estimated, is consistent with numerical results (Fig.~\ref{fig:wp_wave_breaking}(d)).
-Notably, wave breaking is expected to occur even for weak perturbations, albeit on much longer timescales.
-Due to its nature, the wave-breaking mechanism occours at both zero and finite temperatures.
-However, at finite temperature, thermal fluctuations wash out the high frequency oscillation, thus making them experimentally unaccessible.
-Nevertheless, as demonstrated here, this effect is evident in the coherent dynamics, where the observed mode damping deviates from the $k^{3/2}$ behaviour, as seen in Fig.~\ref{fig:main_damping_wp}(a).
+In the equation, $\Delta n$ is the initial amplitude of the perturbation, $\Delta n=\delta n(t\approx0)$.
+For the wave packets shown in Fig.~\ref{fig:wp_wave_breaking}(a), with $\Delta n/n_{1\mathrm{d}}\sim 20\%$, $c=1.9\,$ $\upmu$m/ms and $\sigma_{wp}\equiv w_{R}\approx w_L \approx 2 \, \mathrm{\upmu}$m, we estimate $t_{wb}\approx 10\,$ ms, which is shorter than the observed evolution time and broadly consistent with numerics (Fig.~\ref{fig:wp_wave_breaking}(d)).
+The wave-breaking mechanism occurs at both zero and finite temperatures, though thermal fluctuations wash out the high-frequency oscillations~\cite{shockwave}; its signature nevertheless remains visible in the coherent dynamics as a deviation from $|k|^{3/2}$ damping, as seen in Fig.~\ref{fig:main_damping_wp}(a).

-We have achieved the first direct observation of phonon decay driven by microscopic phonon–phonon scattering in a 1D Bose gas, thereby accessing a universal regime in the finite-temperature, low-momentum limit.
-By selectively exciting individual phononic modes, we revealed the characteristic $k^{3/2}$ scaling of the damping rate in quantitative agreement with Andreev’s hydrodynamic prediction.
-For stronger perturbations involving collective wave packets, we observed a clear deviation from this universal behavior, consistent with wave-breaking dynamics.
-Finite-temperature NPSE simulations corroborated these findings and enabled the separation of phonon–phonon scattering from highly nonlinear effects.

-Looking forward, interferometric measurements of connected higher-order phase correlations \cite{Schweigler2017Nature,Zache2020PRX} would enable direct access to phonon–phonon vertices, while multimode resolution may allow exploration of the crossover from hydrodynamic damping to nonlinear Luttinger-liquid lineshapes.
-Our results thus establish a quantitative benchmark and a roadmap for the controlled study of relaxation and integrability breaking in quantum many-body systems, bridging fundamental theory and experimental quantum simulation.